elunna/nerfhack-changelog/README.md

 | base-handed combat | skilled    | ->  | basic    |
 | shield             | n/a        | ->  | basic    |

-### VALKYRIE
+### Valkyrie
+* Valkyries can start with a war hammer/cloak setup instead of spear/shield (SpliceHack)
+* The valkyrie's starting spear is always a standard spear, not a racial equivalent
+* Valkyries can pacify and tame winter wolves/cubs with food as if they were a domestic animal.
+* Note: because of a change with war hammers, Mjollnir is now a stronger two-handed weapon
 * More fire traps on valk quest
-* Valkyries can pacify and tame winter wolves/cubs via the #chat command.
-* Since the war hammer is now a two-handed weapon, valkyries will have to decide whether to use Mjollnir or go a different route (two-weaponing other weapons or using a single weapon whilst advancing shield skill)

 **Skill adjustments for valkyries:**